 SSSo I’m going to start this post out a little differently and just come out and give you some meta-knowledge that we as designers, players, and readers know, but the individuals in the Trigate universe do not know about.

-The Divine Children, the Gods of the Trigate universe, are fragments of artificial intelligence.
+The Divine Children, the Gods of the Trigate universe, are the fragments of an artificial intelligence; a singular entity whose personality and functions have been divided into an infinite number of smaller components.
 There is more to this, a lot more, but this is what I will tell you going in.

 But what we can talk about is how they got to that point.

 WWWhen the Trigate universe was in its infancy, I of course had to have clerics and gods.
 It’s a fantasy roleplaying game staple.
 This started simple enough and worked just fine for earlier games.
 However, as I built upon the worlds, problems arose.

 - Is the Goddess of Fire found in cultures on Sgèileàite different from the God-Mountain that is believed to house the origin of fire on C’alpulli?

 - Should Clerics of one differ from the other?